Sabtu, 30 April 2011

 Summary of the DC Brushless motor

 This product adopts the new generation frame design of no slots which boasts the advantages of good timing ability, high reliability, no maintenance, no exchanging direction sparkle and so on.
-Furthermore, it dispels the domino effects of alveol and it has little vibration of torque, clam operation, low noise, small armature inductance and orientation interfere moment etc. Here are the advantages:
+Furthermore, it dispels the domino effects of alveol and it has little vibration of torque, clam operation, low noise, small armature inductance and orientation interfere moment etc. Here are the advantages:1.The shell of the motor adopts high technology aviation aluminum material; light weight, good ability of giving out heat at the same mechanism intensity.

 2.Adopting frame design, no alveol effects, high efficiency, little volume.